Math by Grades Math by Topics Math Worksheets Math for Specific Tests Math Fun and Games Exam Preparation Math in Video Lessons Science Others

 Horizontal and vertical graph shifts occur in a graph when the graph either moves up and down on the y-axis or side-to-side on the x-axis.
 When a graph shifts, the vertex simply moves position but the shape stays the same.
 We can graph parabolas and these shifts by either using a table of values, critical points or a graphing calculator.

-Dilations of Quadratic Graphs
+Dilations or Stretches of Quadratic Graphs

 When graphing parabolas and other functions, there are certain types of graph dilations that help us graph and explore parabolas more efficiently.
 When graphing parabolas, dilations occur when the "a" term value is changed.
 If we change the "a" to a negative, the graph shifts downward instead of upward.
 As the absolute value of the "a" value increases, the graph becomes "steeper."
 If we use a fraction as the "a" value, the graph of the parabola becomes wider.

-We welcome your feedback, comments and questions about this site - please submit your feedback via our Feedback page.
+We welcome your feedback, comments and questions about this site or page.
+Please submit your feedback or enquiries via our Feedback page.